shinji-Yama77/ml-models/README.md

 To understand the kaggle dataset we are working with, it is important to first performe some baseline exploratory analysis.
 To do this we must first ask ourselves a few questions:

-1. **Is this dataset imbalanced?**
-- We can measure this by grouping each class to find the proportion of each class relative to the number of examples.
+1. **Are there any missing data?**
+- There is no missing data=

 2. **Is this dataset normally distributed?**
 -

+3. **Is this dataset imbalanced?**
+- We can measure this by grouping each class to find the proportion of each class relative to the number of examples.

-3. **Does multicolinearity exist?**
+4. **Does multicolinearity exist?**

-4. **Which features are important?
+5. **Which features are important?
 Which features are good predictors for classification?**

 5.